 Others may find more value in taking on private loans given their excellent credit and ability to repay.
 In this case, private student loans may be a cheaper alternative due to low interest rates and excellent borrower programs.

 We recommend borrowers shop and compare their private student loan options on Credible.
 We love Credible for a few reasons.
-They allow you to see your options in minutes with no credit check.
+They allow you to see your options in minutes.
 The compare most of the major lenders.
 And they make the process of getting a private loan super easy.

 Credible also has some of our favorite lenders for paying for graduate school, such as Citizens Bank.